Albert1997/Marinminds/README.md

 This repository contains the code and a trained model to perform realtime segmentation on a video source such as a webcam.

+## Cloning
+Before cloning the project make sure that you have installed git lfs in order to clone the models.
+More info can be found here: https://git-lfs.github.com/

 ## Requirements
 Make sure you have installed the following requirements: